I am a third year PhD student advised by Prof. Dr. Laurent Vanbever.

 In addition, I am heavily involved in the Communication Networks lecture as teaching assistant.

-We find this class-wide project to be invaluable in teaching our students how the Internet practically works.
-Our students have gained a much deeper understanding of the various Internet mechanisms alongside with their pitfalls.
+We find this class-wide project to be invaluable in teaching our students how the Internet infrastructure practically works.
+Among others, our students have a much deeper understanding of Internet operations alongside their pitfalls.
 Besides students tend to love the project: clearly the fact that all of them need to cooperate for the entire Internet to work is empowering.

 In this paper, we describe the overall design of our teaching platform, how we use it, and interesting lessons we have learnt over the years.
 We also make our platform openly available.